“Wow, that is beautiful,” Wyn said appreciatively

 “You are only leader if we follow you,” one man said.
 “We

 will follow Roane instead.
 Roane will be our leader.”
-And the cry
+The cry went

 him stand up on the stage.